hashptl/auto-annotated-portfolio/content/pages/blog/post-three.md

 colors: colors-b
 date: '2024-01-01'
 author: content/data/team/doris-soto.json
-excerpt: >-
-  More context that may or may not be helpful
+excerpt: More context that may or may not be helpful
 featuredImage:
   type: ImageBlock
   url: /images/featured-Image3.jpg
   altText: Post thumbnail image
-backgroundImage:
-  type: BackgroundImage
-  url: /images/gallery-2.jpg
-  backgroundSize: cover
-  backgroundPosition: center
-  backgroundRepeat: no-repeat
-  opacity: 10
 bottomSections:
   - elementId: ''
     type: RecentPostsSection